Extended red wings and the visibility of reionization-epoch Lyman-$\alpha$ emitters: Conclusions

-Overall, we confirm the finding of galaxy mergers as the frequent origin of high-$z$ LAEs, advocated by \citetalias{Witten24}.
+Overall, we confirm the finding of observing galaxy mergers along fortunate LOS as the frequent origin of high-$z$ LAEs, advocated by \citetalias{Witten24}.
 We emphasize the necessity to use physically motivated asymmetric \lya spectra or good observational templates for accurately constraining the reionization history.
-Despite all these complexities, with JWST pushing LAE observations to higher and higher $z$, interpretations of this large LAE population should ultimately provide valuable clues for how and when the Universe was reionized as well as for the evolution of galaxies in the reionization era.
+Despite all these complexities, with JWST pushing LAE observations to higher and higher $z$, interpretations of this large LAE population taking into account the orientation effects and merger sequence evolution should ultimately provide valuable clues for how and when the Universe was reionized as well as for the evolution of galaxies in the reionization era.